usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. In Ontario, [black on yellow licence plates](https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Ontario) are non-passenger, removable "service plates", for anyone who repairs, customizes, modifies, manufactures or transports motor vehicles.
+Drunk drivers do not have a separate plate style.
 1. [Nova Scotia felt forced into confederation.](https://beta.canada.com/news/canada/whats-in-a-name-how-canadas-national-birthday-as-we-know-it-came-to-be/wcm/f851b72d-be45-4b94-8e56-c134302760f0/amp/) Canada Day celebrations did not take place until 12 years after.
 1. In Canada, [you can](https://www.todaysparent.com/family/family-life/myths-about-getting-a-divorce/): cheat and still win a court case, get divorced without signing (with due process), split assets with your gay partner, and move out of the house and still keep it after the divorce.
 Your properties and pension also get split, usually evenly.
 1. On [women poking holes in condoms](https://scc-csc.lexum.com/scc-csc/scc-csc/en/item/13511/index.do) to get themselves pregnant, the supreme court says: it is sexual assault (since it invalidates the partner's consent) but not fraud (since unwanted fatherhood is not serious bodily harm to the man).
 On [*men* poking holes in their own condoms](https://www.ctvnews.ca/canada/man-s-refusal-to-wear-condom-after-agreeing-to-cancels-out-consent-judge-1.4492602): it is fraud and sexual assault at the same time.